BryanHarrisScripts/Afterglow-Echoes-of-Sentience/Afterglow v10 X Rewrite Bryan E. Harris 2023.md

 ROCKET
 "Experiencing issues, Ren.
 System offline."

-Rocket, a marvel of technology, veers dangerously on the cliffside road.
-The serenity of the adjacent ocean contrasts sharply.
+The car veers dangerously on the cliffside road.
+The serene ocean below mirrors the tension inside the car.

 REN
 "Rocket!
 Self-diagnostic, now!"